Top 10 Vitamin C Serums Compared: L-Ascorbic Acid, THD, MAP (2026)

 Maelove Glow Maker mirrors the C E Ferulic blueprint.
 The formula lists 15% L-ascorbic acid, vitamin E, ferulic acid, and hyaluronic acid (Maelove, 2026).

-At $30 for 30 ml, it costs roughly one-sixth of the SkinCeuticals original.
+At $33 for 30 ml, it costs roughly one-fifth of the SkinCeuticals original.
 Maelove was founded by MIT-trained chemists who set out to clone prestige formulas at indie pricing.

 Independent reviewers and dermatologists have repeatedly flagged it as the strongest budget dupe (NYT Wirecutter, 2024).